DamiaV/ImagesLibrary/README.md

 # Usage

+**Note:** video files are not playable from the application itself, only their first frame is displayed.

-## Registering images
+## Adding files

-Go through the *File* menu and click on *Add Files* to add images or *Add Directory* to import all images from a directory; or you can simply drag-and-drop files and directories into the main window.
+Go through the *File* menu and click on *Add Files* to add files or *Add Directory* to import all valid files from a directory; or you can simply drag-and-drop files and directories into the main window.

 You should see a dialog window with a preview of an image and a text area.
 This text area is where you have to type the tags for the displayed image.
-Once you’re done, click on *Next* to go to the next image or *Finish* to finish.
-You can click on *Skip* to skip the current image and go directly to the next one.
+Once you’re done, click on *Next* to go to the next file or *Finish* to finish.
+You can click on *Skip* to skip the current file and go directly to the next one.

-While editing tags, you can choose where to move the current image by clicking on *Move to…*; the path is then displayed below the button.
+While editing tags, you can choose where to move the current file by clicking on *Move to…*; the path is then displayed below the button.

 If the application found similar images already registered, a button labelled *Show similar images…* will be available